Overview of oxygen delivery devices

 The facemask with reservoir is a commonly encountered oxygen delivery device, and may come in one of two configurations:

-- A non-rebreather – which has a one-way valve between the reservoir bag and the facemask (to prevent exhaled breath from going into the reservoir), as well as two one-way (flutter) valves on the exhalation ports from the facemask (to prevent room air entrainment).
-Collectively these prevent rebreathing of exhaled breath and maximize the concentration of oxygen (FiO2) for the patient
+- A non-rebreather – has a one-way valve between the reservoir bag and the facemask (to prevent exhaled breath from going into the reservoir), as well as two one-way (flutter) valves on the exhalation ports from the facemask (to prevent room air entrainment).
+Collectively these prevent rebreathing of exhaled breath and maximize the concentration of oxygen (FiO2) for the patient.

 The FiO2 when using a facemask with reservoir depends on the flow rate, the patient’s size and the patient’s work of breathing (which determine tidal volume and inspiratory flow rate).
 Flow must always be high enough to keep the reservoir inflated!